demilade111/feature-flag/README.md

 # CTO Review: Architectural Decisions and Learning Summary

+## Time Spent

+**Total Time:** Just over 7 hours of focused work on the project

+**Learning Process:** Before starting the project, I spent Sunday and Monday going through Java and Spring Boot fundamentals.
+I couldn't start immediately since I was new to both Java and Spring, so I first familiarized myself with the syntax and how the framework works in general.
+I worked through a comprehensive Spring Boot tutorial to build foundational understanding, then applied what I learned to this assignment.

 This project was my first practical experience with Java and Spring Boot, so I focused on building something simple, clear, and easy to follow.
 Along the way, I made design choices that fit the assignment but also helped me understand how Spring applications behave as they start up and how different components interact.

 ## 1. Backend Design Choices